Stockholm Bloodbath: Military interventions of King Christian

 In May, the Danish fleet, led by King Christian, arrived and Stockholm was attacked by land and sea.
 Lady Kristina resisted for four months longer, and in the beginning of autumn Kristina's forces began winning.
 The inhabitants of Stockholm had a large supply of food and fared relatively well.
 Christian realized that his stockpile was dwindling and that it would doom his army to maintain the siege throughout the winter.
 With the help of Bishop Mattias, Hemming Gadh and other Swedes of high stature, Christian sent a proposal for retreat that was very advantageous for the Swedes.
 During a meeting on what is thought to be Beckholmen, outside of Djurgården, Christian swore that all acts against him would be forgotten, and gave pardon to several named persons (including Gustav Vasa, who had escaped from Denmark, where he had been held hostage).
-Lady Kristina would be given Hörningsholm and all Mörkön as a fief, and was also promised Tavastehus in Finland.
+Lady Kristina would be given Hörningsholm and all Mörkön as a fief, and was also promised Tavastehus (Hämeenlinna) in Finland.
 When this had been written down on paper, the mayor of the city delivered the keys to the city on Södermalm and Christian held his grand entry.
 Shortly after, he sailed back to Denmark, to return in October for his coronation.

 Massacre

 On 4 November, Christian was anointed by Gustavus Trolle in Storkyrkan Cathedral and took the usual oath to rule the kingdom through native-born Swedes only.
 A banquet was held for the next three days.
-Lots of wine and beer was drunk and good jokes were cracked between Danes and Swedes.
+Lots of wine and beer was drunk and jokes were cracked between Danes and Swedes.

 On the evening of 7 November, Christian summoned many Swedish leaders to a private conference at the palace.
 At dusk on 8 November, Danish soldiers, with lanterns and torches, entered a great hall of the royal palace and imprisoned several noble guests.
 Later in the evening, even more of the king's guests were imprisoned.
 All these people had previously been marked down on Archbishop Trolle's proscription list.

 The following day, 9 November, a council, headed by Archbishop Trolle, sentenced the proscribed to death for being heretics; the main point of accusation was their having united in a pact to depose Trolle a few years earlier.
 However, many of them were also leading men of the Sture party and thus potential opponents of the Danish kings.
 At noon, the anti-unionist bishops of Skara and Strängnäs were led out into the great square and beheaded.
 Fourteen noblemen, three burgomasters, fourteen town councillors and about twenty common citizens of Stockholm were then hanged or beheaded.

 The executions continued throughout the following day (10 November).
 According to the chief executioner, Jörgen Homuth, 82 people were executed.
 It has been claimed that Christian also took revenge on Sten Sture's body, having it dug up and burnt, as well as the body of his child.
 Sture's widow Lady Kristina and many other noblewomen were taken as prisoners to Denmark.